 In a surprisingly historic and shocking move, the United Kingdom (UK) voted to leave the European Union (EU) on June 23rd, throwing the global community and stock markets into a furor.
 But what next?
 How will Brexit impact the economic and political climate?
 As expected, plenty of conjecture has surfaced through the cracks.
-Our research team at Cornerstone International Properties cuts through the noise of speculation and presents an unbiased view of what the future holds for the UK economy and residential property market.
+Our research team at CSI Prop cuts through the noise of speculation and presents an unbiased view of what the future holds for the UK economy and residential property market.

 Political and financial uncertainty is affirmative, but nothing drastic as the world waits for Article 50 to kick off